Ria424/developers-animatesdk-docs/Text_object/Text.md

 #### Description

-Property; a string that is equivalent to the Name field in the Accessibility panel.
+Property; `string`; A string that is equivalent to the Name field in the Accessibility panel.
 Screen readers identify objects by reading the name aloud.
 This property cannot be used with dynamic text.

 #### Example